OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 om trace
 ##############

-The :code:`om trace` command prints a call trace for a specified set of functions.
+The :code:`openmdao trace` command prints a call trace for a specified set of functions.
 Optionally it can display values of function locals and return values.
 For more detail, see :ref:`Instance-based Call Tracing <instbasedtrace>`.